Huawei Mate XT

-The Huawei Mate XT is the world's first double-folding, or tri-fold/ largest foldable smartphone.
+The Huawei Mate XT Ultimate Design is the world's first double-folding, or tri-fold and largest foldable smartphone.
 (Note: Based on statistics of commercially available products, as of September 10, 2024, Huawei Mate XT Ultimate Design is the world's first commercially available triple-folding foldable smartphone.)
 It was announced on 10 September 2024 and made available for pre-order in China the same day.
 On 18 February 2025, it was announced globally and made available for pre-order in Kuala Lumpur, Malaysia.
+It primarily competes with Samsung's Galaxy Z TriFold.

+History

+In August 2024, a prototype was spotted in public by Huawei consumer group CEO Richard Yu.

+On September 3, 2024, 7 days before Huawei would unveil the name, and the company confirmed that the name would be as the "Mate XT" in a teaser video.

+On September 10, 2024 Huawei announced the Mate XT in a keynote event announcing the specs with 16GB of ram, 256GB 512GB and 1TB storage options, a 10.2 inch screen with 2 flexible LTPO OLED 90Hz displays, a 5,600 mAh battery, and a price of $2,800.

+On February 18, 2025, Huawei announced that the Mate XT would be sold outside of China and be available internationally in all countries.